Best Things to do in Lisbon: Complete City Guide

 Watch a Magical Sunset

-We’re going to kickstart this guide of best things to do in Lisbon with something the city is renowned for; its spectacular sunsets.
+To kickstart your list of the best things to do in Lisbon is something the city is renowned for; its spectacular sunsets.

-Lisbon is a city built on seven hills which, although maybe a nightmare on the legs, means it has a wealth of incredible vantage points over the city from where you can enjoy the sunset.
+Lisbon is built on seven hills which, although may be a nightmare on the legs, means it has dozens of incredible viewpoints to enjoy the sunset.

-One of our favourites was Park Bar; a trendy and urban rooftop bar located on the sixth floor of a car park in Bairro Alto.
+Another of our favourite viewpoints in Lisbon is from Park Bar; a trendy and urban rooftop bar located on the sixth floor of a car park in Bairro Alto.

 Another fantastic place to enjoy the sunset is Miradouro das Portas do Sol, rewarding visitors with magnificent views over the whitewashed houses of Alfama and down to the Tagus River.